-I want to get to know you.
-What are your hopes, your dreams, your strengths?
-Which values do you want to enhance?
-What is standing in the way of realizing that preferred version of yourself or your relationship?
+I want to get to know you — your hopes, dreams, strengths, and the values that matter most to you.
+Together, we’ll explore what’s standing in the way of becoming the best version of yourself or building the relationships you desire.

 I believe everyone has a different journey, and together we can craft what fits best for you.
-I draw from narrative practices, self-awareness work, self-acceptance work, and attachment styles exploration to develop a safe space for you to heal and grow.
+I draw on narrative practices, self-awareness work, self-acceptance work, and exploration of attachment styles to create a safe space for you to heal and grow.

 My approach